duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 The rapid advancement of generative AI has made it trivially easy to produce photorealistic synthetic images.
 Models like Stable Diffusion, DALL-E, and Midjourney can now generate images that are virtually indistinguishable from real photographs to the human eye.
 This capability, while transformative for creative industries, poses severe risks to information integrity, trust in visual media, and content moderation at scale.

 This project develops and evaluates a **deep learning-based forensic pipeline** for detecting AI-generated images.
-Rather than relying on metadata or watermark-based approachesâ€”which are easily circumventedâ€”the pipeline exploits **intrinsic forensic signals** embedded in the pixel data itself: frequency-domain artifacts, noise residual patterns, and micro-texture differences that fundamentally distinguish camera-captured photographs from neural network outputs.
+Rather than relying on metadata or watermark-based approaches—which are easily circumvented—the pipeline exploits **intrinsic forensic signals** embedded in the pixel data itself: frequency-domain artifacts, noise residual patterns, and micro-texture differences that fundamentally distinguish camera-captured photographs from neural network outputs.

 The project follows a rigorous four-task methodology:

-1. **Forensic EDA** â€” Identify the physical signals that differentiate real from fake
+1. **Forensic EDA** — Identify the physical signals that differentiate real from fake
-2. **Baseline CNN** â€” Establish a performance floor with a scratch-trained model
+2. **Baseline CNN** — Establish a performance floor with a scratch-trained model
-3. **Transfer Learning** â€” Leverage ImageNet-pretrained features for superior detection
+3. **Transfer Learning** — Leverage ImageNet-pretrained features for superior detection
-4. **Explainability** â€” Validate that the model learns forensically meaningful features
+4. **Explainability** — Validate that the model learns forensically meaningful features

 ---